erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 is specialized by concrete subclasses, what remains in the base class to be reused?
 At the extreme, every method of the base class is overridden in a subclass.
-In that situation, why not use a Java style *interface* or C++ style *pure-abstract class* and not have a Worm base class or at least not implement any logic in the Worm base class?
+In that situation, why not use a Java style *interface* or C++ style *pure-virtual class* and not have a Worm base class or at least not implement any logic in the Worm base class?

 **Concrete subclasses of Worm are coupled to the base class**: In Design